12 Normal Thoughts When First Becoming a Mom - Baby Chick

 12. Can I wait to have another one?
 I never want to be pregnant again!

 In my life, it seems I’ve met an equal number of mothers who love being pregnant to mothers who do not enjoy pregnancy.
-I know that the last thing I can even begin to ponder is being pregnant again after delivering a baby.
+The last thing I can even begin to ponder is being pregnant again after delivering a baby.
 Some women just need to wait!
 These are normal thoughts.

 FullSizeRender-1